Maumagnaguagno/HyperTensioN/README.md

 Without unification the user must ground or propagate variables by hand, and without backtracking the domain must never reach a dead-end during decomposition.
 HyperTensioN biggest advantage is not the planner itself, but the parsers, extensions and compilers built around it, so that descriptions can be converted automatically.
 Perhaps the most invisible advantage is the lack of custom classes, every object used during planning is defined as one of the core objects.
-Once Strings, Arrays and Hashes are understood, the entire HyperTensioN module is just a few methods away from complete understanding.
+Once Strings, Symbols, Arrays and Hashes are understood, the entire HyperTensioN module is just a few methods away from complete understanding.

 Among the lacking features is lazy variable evaluation and interleaved/unordered execution of tasks, a feature that JSHOP2 supports and important to achieve good plans in some cases.
 We only support unordered tasks at the problem level and do not interleave them during decomposition.